gl-eb/quarto-clean-manuscript/README.md

 # Clean Manuscript

 This template was designed for long-form text documents.
-The three formats (html, typst, docx) were not designed to be as close to eachother visually as possible.
+The three formats (html, typst, docx) were not designed to be as close to each other visually as possible.
-Their design was informed by partical decisions and according to the capabilities of the respective file types.
+Their design was informed by practical decisions and according to the capabilities of the respective file types.
 The Typst template is based on my own [minimal doc template](https://github.com/gl-eb/minimal-doc) and uses code written by Christopher T. Kenny for his own [ctk-article template](https://github.com/christopherkenny/ctk-article/).
 While I use it in an academic context, it should be versatile enough for anyone to use.
 I tried to follow established typographic principles (e.g. in terms of line length and height) to enhance readability.